Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample6_RecognizeLinkedEntities.md

 ## Recognizing linked entities in multiple inputs

-To recognize linked entities in multiple text inputs as a batch, call `RecognizeLinkedEntities` on an `IEnumerable` of strings.
+To recognize linked entities in multiple text inputs as a batch, call `RecognizeLinkedEntitiesBatch` on an `IEnumerable` of strings.
 The results are returned as a `RecognizeLinkedEntitiesResultCollection`.

 ```C# Snippet:TextAnalyticsSample6RecognizeLinkedEntitiesConvenience
 RecognizeLinkedEntitiesResultCollection results = client.RecognizeLinkedEntitiesBatch(inputs);
 ```

-To recognize linked entities in a collection of text inputs in different languages, call `RecognizeLinkedEntities` on an `IEnumerable` of `TextDocumentInput` objects, setting the `Language` on each input.
+To recognize linked entities in a collection of text inputs in different languages, call `RecognizeLinkedEntitiesBatch` on an `IEnumerable` of `TextDocumentInput` objects, setting the `Language` on each input.

 ```C# Snippet:TextAnalyticsSample6RecognizeLinkedEntitiesBatch
 var inputs = new List<TextDocumentInput>